-In the early eighteenth century the language of flowers as it would come to be known was already well recognized throughout Europe.
-A fad for all things Oriental lead some authors to claim that floriography originated with selam, and method used to communicate meaning through flowers and other objects according what other words they rhymed with.
-The story went that harem ladies used this language to express otherwise secret desires to their lovers, however this appears to be a fanciful notion challenged by such writers of the time as Joseph Hammer-Purgstall, a German authority on the Orient.
+In the early eighteenth century, the language of flowers as it would come to be known was already well recognized throughout Europe.
+A fad for all things Oriental leads some authors to claim that floriography originated with selam, and method used to communicate meaning through flowers and other objects according to what other words they rhymed with.
+The story went that harem ladies used this language to express otherwise secret desires to their lovers, however, this appears to be a fanciful notion challenged by such writers of the time as Joseph Hammer-Purgstall, a German authority on the Orient.

 Other historians attempted to trace the origin of floriography to Turkish tradition, emphasizing the letters of Lady Mary Wortley, wife of the British ambassador to Constantinople, who in 1718 wrote: